lazare-dev/av-catalog-converter/README.md

 ## Acknowledgements

-- This project uses [Microsoft's Phi-2](https://huggingface.co/microsoft/phi-2) for field mapping and text analysis
+- This project uses [OpenAI's GPT-2](https://huggingface.co/gpt2) for field mapping and text analysis
 - PDF parsing capabilities are provided by [PyPDF2](https://github.com/py-pdf/pypdf) and [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)
 - The web interface is built with [React](https://reactjs.org/) and [Material-UI](https://mui.com/)
 - Special thanks to all contributors who have helped improve this project